SavageLearning/machete2/README.md

 * All the JPQL statements for use in the `PersonDAO` are located in the `Person` class.

-* `migrations.xml` illustrates the usage of `dropwizard-migrations` which can create your database prior to running your application for the first time.
+* `migrations.yml` illustrates the usage of `dropwizard-migrations` which can create your database prior to running your application for the first time.

 * The `PersonResource` and `PeopleResource` are the REST resource which use the PersonDAO to retrieve data from the database, note the injection